PKTW3/pkt-explorer-frontend/README.md

-# PKTC explorer
+# PacketCrypt explorer

-This is a block explorer designed for the [PKTC](https://pkt.cash/classic) blockchain.
+This is a block explorer designed for the PacketCrypt [PKTC] blockchain.
-PKTC is based on bitcoin code so this explorer can be used with bitcoin but will need some minor development in order to disable PKTC-specific information.
+PacketCrypt is based on bitcoin code so this explorer can be used with bitcoin but will need some minor development in order to disable PKTC-specific information.

-NOTE: The PKT project has since moved to a smart contract on the BASE chain.
-PKTC is not the same as PKT.

 ## Installation
-In order to run this block explorer, you will need to first install the API server which you will find at [cjdelisle/pkt-explorer-backend](https://github.com/cjdelisle/pkt-explorer-backend)
+In order to run this block explorer, you will need to first install the API server which you will find at https://github.com/PKTW3/pkt-explorer-backend

 Once the backend API server has been setup, you can compile this block explorer using the following: